Singer and others accused of plot against Rwandan government

 “Our position is that he (Mihigo) is innocent,” Mihigo’s lawyer John Bigarama told Reuters.

-The defendants, detained in April, are charged with an offence against the government, conspiracy against the government and forming a criminal gang.
+The defendants, detained in April, are charged with an offense against the government, conspiracy against the government and forming a criminal gang.
 They did not enter pleas at Friday’s hearing.

 The case was adjourned by the judge until Oct.
 10 after Mihigo’s three co-accused said they had not seen the dossier of accusations.
 Two of them did not have lawyers.